Vopaaz/File-Allocation-Simulator/README.md

 There are also three buttons at the bottom-left. `Step` will execute one instruction. `Auto` will automatically execute the instructions every 2 seconds.
 And the auto-execution will stop after you click it again. `Select Data File` will ask you to choose the source command file, which was discussed [above](#Command-Data-File).

-Note that the `Auto` button is the only `on-off` switch to the execution.
+Note that the `Auto` button is the only "on-off" switch to the auto execution.
 That is, if you clicked `Auto`, finished one simulation, and uses the `Select Data File` to open another simulation.
 The second simulation **will automatically start**, unless you click the `Auto` button again.

 The right part will display the necessary information. `Instructions` lists the instructions in the data file.